mathflowjs/mathflow/docs/guide/builtin.md

 # Built-in Functions

-Just like Mathematics, MathScript have commonly used functions built in.
+Just like Mathematics, MathFlow have commonly used functions built in.
 A full list of those functions can be found in this [file](../src/global.ts).

 -   `exp` - returns _e_ (the base of natural logarithms) raised to a power
 -   `log` - returns the base 10 logarithm of a number